Battle of Haldighati

-The Battle of Haldighati was a battle fought on 18 June 1576 between the Mewar forces led by Maharana Pratap, and the Mughal forces led by Man Singh I of Amber.
-The Mughals carried the day after inflicting significant casualties on Mewar forces, although they failed to capture Pratap, who reluctantly retreated persuaded by his fellow commanders.
+The battle of Haldighati was fought on 18 June 1576 between the Mewar forces led by Maharana Pratap, and the Mughal forces led by Man Singh I of Amber.
+The Mughals emerged victorious after inflicting significant casualties on Mewari forces, though they failed to capture Pratap, who reluctantly retreated persuaded by his fellow commanders.

 The siege of Chittorgarh in 1568 had led to the loss of the fertile eastern belt of Mewar to the Mughals.
 However, the rest of the wooded and hilly kingdom was still under the control of the Sisodias.
 Akbar was intent on securing a stable route to Gujarat through Mewar; when Pratap Singh was crowned king (Rana) in 1572, Akbar sent a number of envoys entreating the Rana to become a vassal like many other Rajput leaders in the region.
 However, Pratap refused to enter into a treaty, which led to the battle.

 The site of the battle was a narrow mountain pass at Haldighati near Gogunda in Rajasthan.
 Sources differ on the strength of the respective armies but probably the Mughals outnumbered the Mewar forces by a factor of four to one.
 Despite initial successes by the Mewaris, the tide slowly turned against them and Pratap found himself wounded and the day lost.
 A few of his men under Jhala Man Singh covered his retreat in a rearguard action.
 The Mewar troops were not chased in their retreat by Man Singh for which he was banished from the Mughal court for some time by Akbar.